Academic Information

 Registration

-Students can adjust their class schedules via Self-Service through the first week of classes.
-Beginning with the second week of classes, students must complete an add/drop form, including the instructor and advisor's signature, and submit it to the registrar’s office for processing.
-It is the university’s policy to deny requests for registration in any course after the close of the term in which registration was required.
+Matriculated day students can adjust their class schedules via Self-Service through the first week of classes.
+Beginning with the second week of classes, students must complete an add/drop form, including the instructor and advisor's signature, and submit it to the Office of the University Registrar for processing.
+It is the university’s policy to deny requests for registration in any course after the add period has passed.
+Add and drop deadlines and dates can be found on the academic calendar.

-Registration for teaching assistantships, research assistantships, field studies, readings, independent studies and internships are processed in the registrar’s office.
-Continuing studies students and graduate students should check with their programs for registration dates.
+Registration for directed studies are processed in the Office of the University Registrar, for more information please see the Directed Studies page.
 Registration for study abroad is coordinated by the Whitworth Office of International Education.

 Deadlines for adding or withdrawing from classes are published in the academic calendar each semester.
-It is the student's responsibility to check his or her registration information and to discuss any needed corrections with the registrar’s office.
+It is the student's responsibility to check their registration information for accuracy in Self-Service.
+Students with questions regarding their registration may reach out to the Office of the University Registrar.

-Students may waitlist themselves via Self-Service for most closed classes.
+Matriculated day students may waitlist themselves via Self-Service for most closed courses.
 As space becomes available in such classes, waitlisted students will be sent an email notifying them that they have 24 hours to register for the course on Self-Service.
-If a waitlisted student does not register within 24 hours, s/he will be dropped from the waitlist.
+If a waitlisted student does not register within 24 hours, they will be dropped from the waitlist.

 Distanced Learning